A model explaining the new CDF II W boson mass linking to muon $g-2$ and dark matter: Introduction

-In this letter, we explain this anomaly by introducing exotic fermions; one isospin doublet vector-like fermion $(L')$, one isospin singlet singly-charged vector-like fermion ($E$) and an isospin doublet inert scalar ($\eta$).
-These new fermions provide us with sizable muon $g-2$ due to no chiral suppression.
-On the other hand, the doublet fermion negatively contributes to $\Delta T$, while the doublet boson can positively contributes to it.
-The current deviation tends to shift to the positive side of $\Delta T$, and the doublet scalar is definitely required.
-We also show that these new fields simultaneously connect to muon anomalous magnetic moment (muon $g-2$ or $\Delta a_\mu$) and dark matter (DM) both of which would imply NP.
+In this letter, we explain the W boson mass anomaly by introducing exotic fields; one isospin doublet vector-like fermion $(L')$, one isospin singlet singly-charged vector-like fermion ($E$) and an isospin doublet inert scalar ($\eta$).
+Besides explaining the anomaly, we can apply these new fields to obtain sizable contribution to muon anomalous magnetic dipole moment, denoted by muon $g-2$, where its experimentally observed value is also deviated from the SM prediction, $a_\mu^{\rm SM}$, by 4.2$\sigma$ level.~\cite{Muong-2:2021ojo, Aoyama:2012wk, Aoyama:2019ryr, Czarnecki:2002nt, Gnendiger:2013pva, Davier:2017zfy, Keshavarzi:2018mgv, Colangelo:2018mtw, Hoferichter:2019mqg, Davier:2019can, Keshavarzi:2019abf, Kurz:2014wya, Melnikov:2003xd, Masjuan:2017tvw, Colangelo:2017fiz, Hoferichter:2018kwz, Gerardin:2019vio, Bijnens:2019ghy, Colangelo:2019uex, Blum:2019ugy, Colangelo:2014qya, Hagiwara:2011af}.
+In particular, the new fermions play an important role to obtain sizable contribution to muon $g-2$ since a one-loop diagram associated with new fermion is not suppressed by light lepton masses; such a diagram has no chiral suppression.
+On the other hand, the doublet fermion negatively contributes to $\Delta T$ while the doublet boson can positively contribute to it in this model.
+Since the W boson mass anomaly indicates the positive value of $\Delta T$, the doublet scalar is definitely required.
+Moreover, the doublet scalar field includes a DM candidate which is also good motivation to introduce NP.
+Therefore, we can explain the W boson mass anomaly and inconsistency between experiments and theory for muon $g-2$ and DM simultaneously.

 This letter is organized as follows.
 In Sec.
-II, we review our model and show masses and mixings for new fields.
+II, we review the model and show masses and mixings for new fields.
 In Sec.
-III, we formulate our oblique parameters, muon $g-2$, and DM.
-In Sec.IV, we carry out the numerical analysis and demonstrate our allowed region.
+III, we formulate NP contributions to the oblique parameters $\Delta T$ and $\Delta S$, muon $g-2$, decay width of $h\to \gamma\gamma$ mode, relic density of DM, and discuss direct detection constraints of DM in the model.
+In Sec.
+IV, we carry out numerical analysis and demonstrate allowed parameter regions.
 Sec.
 V is devoted to our summary and conclusion.